 Matins & Divine Liturgy

-On September 26 in the Holy Orthodox Church, we commemorate the Translation of the holy and glorious Apostle and Evangelist, Bosom-friend, Virgin and Beloved John the Theologian.
+On September 24 in the Holy Orthodox Church, we commemorate the holy Great-Martyr Thekla, equal-to-the-Apostles.

 Verses Himself that rent the rock saveth thee, O Thekla, At Whose Passion once the rocks were rent asunder.
 On the twenty-fourth the rock welcomed Thekla.